jpkop/veggie-bot/README.md

 ## TODOs for usage
-- create a telegram bot, and copy the API token into a token.txt
+- create a telegram bot, and copy the API token and message_id into token.txt (change name of token.txt.default)
 -